moncykurien/ReviewRatingPrediction/README.md

 4. The scraped data are stored in 'data' folder.
 5. The combined full data and the sampled balanced data files are stored in the 'combined_data' folder.
 6. The driver folder contains the Selenium chrome driver.
 7. The 'models' folder contains the hyperparameter tuned final model ready for production.
+The final model is 1.4GB.
+It could not be uploaded in github